YosysHQ/eqy/docs/source/config.rst

 ...............

-The ``solo <pattern>`` command prevents the auto-grouping mechanism to group this net with other nets into the same primitive partition.
+The ``solo <pattern>`` command prevents the auto-grouping mechanism to group this net with other nets into the same fragment.
 Per default auto-grouping does group nets when

 - they are driven by the same cell, either in the gold or gate design, or